 ListenEffect lets you register a callback to receive the animation value (as a

-double) for a given delay, duration, and curve.
+double) for a given delay, duration, curve, begin, and end.

 Text("Hello").animate().fadeIn(curve: Curves.easeOutExpo) .listen(callback: (value) => print('current opacity: $value'))

 The above example works, because the listen effect inherits duration and curve

 By default, all animations are driven by an internal